 I always recommend picking an area next to a few attractions.
-This way you can walk between attractions and see more than if you stay close to one site.
+This way, you can walk between attractions and see more than if you stay close to one site.
 If you are in Rome for only 2-3 days, decide what you want to see and book your accommodation nearby.
-We booked our hotel at friend’s recommendation next to Pantheon.
-The hotel was very nice, not expensive and close to many popular attractions.
-When you are in a city like Rome for only 2 days, you won’t be able to see all the landmarks without running around like a headless chicken.
-So I recommend you save yourself from trouble, pick a few sites to see, chill and have an amazing time.
+We booked our hotel at a friend’s recommendation next to Pantheon.
+The hotel was very friendly, not expensive, and close to many popular attractions.
+When you are in a city like Rome for only two days, you won’t be able to see all the landmarks without running around like a headless chicken.
+So I recommend you save yourself from trouble, pick a few sites to see, chill, and have a fantastic time.

-We stayed at the Hotel Sole Al Pantheon.
-Our room was spacious with a view of the Pantheon, beautiful decorated and a spacious bathroom, with a small bathtub.
-The breakfast was served in a backyard in a summer tent, which is set up during winter to protect guests from rain and cold.
+We stayed at the Antico Albergo del Sole Pantheon.
+Our room was spacious, with a view of the Pantheon, beautifully decorated, and a spacious bathroom with a small bathtub.
+The breakfast was served in a backyard in a summer tent, set up during winter to protect guests from rain and cold.
 It was very cozy, and you could see the plants through the plastic walls.
-It was a typical Southern-European breakfast with baguettes, ham and cheese, tomatoes and olives, jam, yogurt, pastries, orange juice, and coffee – and it was delicious.
-There were several famous Rome attractions located near the hotel – Piazza Navona and Neptune fountain, Spanish steps, the bridge of Engels and Vatican City.
-Check out availability and prices for Hotel Sole Al Pantheon.
-If you want to stay close to everything you should check this one out.
+It was a typical Southern European breakfast with baguettes, ham and cheese, tomatoes and olives, jam, yogurt, pastries, orange juice, and coffee – and it was delicious.
+Several famous Rome attractions were located near the hotel – Piazza Navona and Neptune fountain, Spanish steps, the bridge of Engels, and Vatican City.
+Check out the availability and prices for Antico Albergo del Sole Pantheon.

 Things to see in Rome in 2 days